amal-ghamdi/CUQI-Book-test/chapter03/chapter03.md

-# Chapter 7: More theory on sampling
+# Chapter 3: Basics of CUQIpy for solving BIPs